qzgeog/starter-academic/content/aiforearth/index.md

 # Optional header image (relative to `static/media/` folder).
 header:
-  caption: "Photo by Tom Fisk on Pexels"
+  caption: "Photo by Scott Goodwill on Unsplash"
-  image: "harvest_pexels-tom-fisk.jpg"
+  image: "harvest_scott-goodwill-unsplash.jpg"
 ---

 Despite the ambitious goal of achieving hunger and poverty eradication by the United Nations, producing sufficient food to feed the ever-growing human population is facing unprecedented challenges across the globe.
 Agricultural production needs to double its current size within the next three decades to catch up with the increasing demands.